abruzzi/patterns-for-state-management-in-react/README.md

-# Strategic UI Composition: Hooks and Headless Component Pattern
+# Headless Component: a pattern for composing React UIs

 React has revolutionized the way we think about UI components and state management in UI.
 But with every new feature request or enhancement, a seemingly simple component can quickly evolve into a complex amalgamation of intertwined state and UI logic.